PseudoSkull/index_migrator/README.md

 * Automatically reconfigures the index page pagelist and cover image page number according to the page offset.

+## Milestones ##
+* 08/17/2023: Index:The Revolt of the Angels.pdf -> Index:The Revolt of the Angels v2.djvu, as requested by SpikeShroom
+** First ever migrated index page with this application

 ## To do in the future ##

+* Automatically fix all instances of "What links here" to each of the pages
 * Remove pages from work (move pages left)
 * Move pages within a single index (not to be migrated)
 * Switch pages around (for example switch 11 with 13)